 Financial Aid Satisfactory Academic Progress (FASAP)

-U.S. FEDERAL SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR ELIGIBILITY TO RECEIVE AND KEEP FEDERAL FINANCIAL AID
+U.S. FEDERAL FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR ELIGIBILITY TO RECEIVE AND KEEP FEDERAL FINANCIAL AID

-Satisfactory Academic Progress (SAP) is reviewed by the Financial Aid Office (FAO) at the end of Year 1 and Year 2 after grades are received for the basic science portion of the program for every Direct Loan borrower who has attempted or completed coursework during that period.
+Financial Aid Satisfactory Academic Progress (SAP) is reviewed by the Financial Aid Office (FAO) at the end of Year 1 and Year 2 after grades are received for the basic science portion of the program for every Direct Loan borrower who has attempted or completed coursework during that period.
 For the BSIC and Clinical portion of the program, SAP will be measured after grades are received for the given period.
 The reviews are handled for each group of students as follows:

-- Continuing Students, Returning Students and Transfer Students have their previous course transcripts reviewed to determine if they are making SAP.
+- Continuing Students and Returning Students will have their previous course transcripts reviewed to determine if they are making SAP.

 Evaluation Based on Qualitative and Quantitative Criteria:

 There are two criteria a student must satisfy in order to be viewed as making SAP for U.S. Financial Aid purposes: Qualitative (Grade Point Average), Quantitative (Attempted Credit Threshold) which includes a measurement of the Pace on which the student is progressing through their program.

-All non-remedial institutional and transfer coursework including repeated courses attempted by the student regardless of whether or not the student received U.S. Financial aid for the coursework are included in the FAO’s SAP reviews.
-Repeated courses and courses with grades of Incomplete or Withdrawal while may not be included in cumulative GPA, are included in the student’s attempted credit total for the determination of Pace and Attempted Credit Threshold.
+All non-remedial institutional and transfer coursework including repeated courses attempted by the student regardless of whether or not the student received U.S. Financial aid for the coursework is included in the FAO’s FASAP reviews.
+Repeated courses and courses with grades of In Progress, Restart, or Withdrawal while may not be included in cumulative GPA, are included in the student’s attempted credit total for the determination of Pace and Attempted Credit Threshold.

-- Qualitative Standard: The qualitative standard measures whether the student has achieved the minimum cumulative Grade Point Average required to make satisfactory academic progress toward the M.D. degree.
+- Qualitative Standard: The qualitative standard measures whether the student has achieved the minimum cumulative Grade Point Average required to make financial aid satisfactory academic progress toward the M.D. degree.
 AUA’s students must have achieved a cumulative average of at least a Pass (P = 70% on a 100 point grading system).
 Students repeating semester one will not have a calculated GPA at the end of the semester.
-Satisfactory academic progress will only be measured based on the progression rate as specified below.
+Financial Aid Satisfactory Academic Progress will only be measured based on the progression rate as specified below.